 Overview

-Wilson has over eight years of research experience in developing and evaluating optimization algorithms for telecommunications networks.
-His graduate research focused on applying combinatorial optimization techniques to improve the performances and reduce the costs of optical networks.
-He is well-versed in many computer languages including Java, C/C++, Matlab, SQL, CPLEX, Excel VBA, etc. Wilson holds 30 peer-reviewed research papers and eight U.S. patents and patent applications.
+Wilson has over eight years of research experience developing and evaluating optimization algorithms for telecommunications networks.
+His doctoral research focused on applying combinatorial optimization techniques to improve performance and reduce costs in optical networks.
+His industry experience covers a wide range of telecommunications technologies, including optical networks, packet networks, and wireless communications.
+He is proficient in multiple programming languages, including Java, C/C++, Matlab, SQL, CPLEX, and Excel VBA.
+Wilson is an author of about 30 peer-reviewed research papers and a named inventor of eight U.S. patents.

 Patents